Use the CAR method to tackle interview questions. Vividly illustrate your accomplishments and impress hiring managers!

 Familiarizing yourself with this background information prior to your job interview will help to inform your decisions about which of your work accomplishments are most relevant to this job situation.
 You’ll also grab the attention of the recruiters and hiring managers you talk to if you have a good grasp on the company and your potential role.

-Review your accomplishments
+The CAR Interview Method: Review your accomplishments

 The next step to building your CAR stories is to identify potential accomplishments from your work history.
 Remember to utilize your research about the company or organization to identify your most relevant accomplishments for this specific job.